Creating a digital product business plan is essential when jumping into the world of digital products.

 Consider these key performance indicators (KPIs) as your business’s health metrics.

-They show whether your digital product game is strong, growing, or needs a little help.
-Keeping tabs on these numbers helps you spot trends, see if you’re hitting your goals, and make smart choices on what to tweak to make things better.
+They show whether your digital product strategy is strong, growing, or needs adjustment.
+Monitoring these numbers helps you identify trends, measure goal achievement, and make informed decisions about what to modify for improvement.

 Here are some KPIs that deserve your attention: